Fufufafa: Portrait protest

 The controversy surrounding the "fufufafa" account has led many Indonesian netizens to express opposition to displaying Gibran Rakabuming Raka's photograph alongside that of President-elect Prabowo Subianto.
 Public opinion on this matter is divided as critics argue that the allegations linked to the account cast doubt on Gibran's suitability for the vice-presidential role.
 A particular incident that drew significant attention involved an official vice-presidential portrait of Gibran hanging beside the Faculty of Law flag at Gadjah Mada University.
 The image went viral, eliciting widespread criticism and revulsion.
 Additionally, images depicting Gibran's portrait appearing cracked or smashed circulated on social media, with some users suggesting these occurrences had 'happened by itself', humorously interpreting them as an omen.
 Even so, the placement of the state emblem alongside the presidential and vice-presidential portraits is mandated by law, specifically outlined in Article 51 and Article 55 of Law No. 24/2009, which governs the proper installation of the state emblem.
 According to this law, the state emblem must be displayed together with the image of the president and/or the vice president.

 In popular culture

 The name fufufafa was used as part of the title of the discussion 'Angry to Private Jet and Fufufafa' held at Kalijaga, Blok M, South Jakarta on 12 September 2024 and was later cancelled unilaterally.
 At the drawing of numbers for the 2024 East Java gubernatorial election, supporters of candidate pairs Luluk Nur Hamidah–Lukmanul Khakim and Tri Rismaharini–Zahrul Azhar Asumta both shouted 'fufufafa'.

-A meme about the name fufufafa became popular on the internet after Muhammad Rizieq Shihab criticised Gibran's alleged nepotism by singing the song 'Menanam Jagung' by Saridjah Niung, but with the lyrics twisted to 'ayo-ayo ganyang fufufafa' (let's destroy fufufafa), implying a call to hate fufufafa.
+A meme about the name fufufafa became popular on the internet after Muhammad Rizieq Shihab criticised Gibran's alleged nepotism by singing the nursery rhyme "Menanam Jagung" by Saridjah Niung, but with the lyrics twisted to 'ayo-ayo ganyang fufufafa' (let's destroy fufufafa), implying a call to hate fufufafa.
 Since then, the chant has been used by student protesters during 2025 protests at Purwokerto and Semarang.